rocket-pool/RPIPs/RPIPs/RPIP-71.md

 We also considered a trustless design for minipools.
 This would increase complexity and incur additional gas costs that the protocol or pDAO would either have to fund in some way or add to oDAO's duties.
 The trusted oDAO duty appears preferable because of its temporary nature, limited risk, reduced complexity and lower gas cost.

 The `megapool_exit_phase` toggle allows the pDAO to switch to the second phase once minipools are largely exited or known to be unresponsive.
-This choice is left to the pDAO because we cannot precisely define it in advance.
+Once the remaining minipool set largely consists of minipools on old delegates that do not respond to exit requests, the withdrawal mechanism stops working as intended.
+At that point, the pDAO can consider voting on a final penalty for any remaining minipools.
+The choice of when to switch to megapools and how to handle remaining minipools is left to the pDAO.

 ### Megapool Exit Phase